Games

 When the lag gets you.
 Graphically complicated game and pulling up the menu is too much.

-Groovy MiSTer must be launched first.
-There’s no reconnection logic in the setup, so if the MiSTer isn’t ready and waiting, Groovy MAME will launch, find no receiver, and not try again.
+The reason you should jump through this extra hoop is because the default setup is a bit of a hassle. by default Groovy MiSTer must be launched first so that GroovyMAME has something to broadcast to.
+If the MiSTer isn’t ready and waiting, Groovy MAME will launch and find no receiver, it’ll freak out* a little bit and not freak back in.
 Once Groovy MiSTer is running though you should be clear to stop and restart Groovy MAME on the PC as many times as you like.

 This also happens when Groovy MAME isn’t the in-focus app, so if you alt-tab to another app on your PC, the video stream stops on the MiSTer end and the sounds will start screaming along at maximum speed until Groovy MAME is focused again, at which time the video and everything else will resume normally.
+This effectively means that you can’t use your PC at the same time it’s serving the MiSTer.

 Conclusions?